smrutiranjan003/Interview-Q-A-Guide/SAP/INTERVIEW-PREPARATION-GUIDES/SGN Software SAP Fiori Interview.md

-# 🚀 SGN Software SAP FIORI Resume Projects & 👨‍💻 Interview Q&A for Freshers
+# 🚀 SAP FIORI Resume Projects & 👨‍💻 Interview Q&A for Freshers

 This file includes a structured summary of my ABAP profile, RAP project experience, core concepts, and HR/technical interview answers — perfect for GitHub portfolio and interviews.